alphagov/govuk-rfcs/rfc-113-expanding-draft-access-for-unauthenticated-users.md

 be authenticated with [GOV.UK signon][signon] or have a token that grants them access to that piece of content.
-Sensitive content is flagged as access limited, this limits drafts to authenticated users that meet a criteria (user id or organisation id) or users with the token.
+Sensitive content is flagged as access limited, this limits drafts to authenticated users that meet a criteria (user id or organisation id) or users that have a valid token.

-The reason for granting unauthenticated access is to make it easier for non-GOV.UK editors to fact check content, avoiding the overhead of needing a GOV.UK signon account creation and access to all of draft GOV.UK.
+The reason for granting unauthenticated access is to make it easier for non-GOV.UK editors to fact check content, avoiding the overhead of needing a GOV.UK signon account and avoiding them having access to all of draft GOV.UK.
 Evidence suggests that without a simple process to fact check, editors will instead turn to a poorer fact check experience (for example, screenshots or pasting content into an email).

 This RFC makes a proposal to expand the unauthenticated access from a single piece of content to scenarios where content can span multiple pages from differing publishing applications.
+This is needed to support the fact checking of a step-by-step where a step-by-step is both a page and embedded content that appears on other pages.
+To review a step by step thoroughly the fact checker should have access to all these pages and their associated assets.

-This is needed to support the fact checking of a step-by-step and involves using a session cookie to store an auth-bypass token so multiple pages and their assets can be accessed.
-Access to content will be granted by using Publishing API [link expansion][] to share an auth-bypass id, whereas asset access will be provided via a flag within token that grants access to any draft assets.
-These means will not allow bypassing access limiting protections.
+This proposal suggests the use of a session cookie to store an auth-bypass token so multiple pages and their assets can be accessed.
+Access to content will be granted by using Publishing API [link expansion][] to share an auth-bypass id, whereas asset access will be provided via a flag within a token that grants access to any draft assets.
+This token will not allow bypassing any access limits set up on the related content or assets.

 Key terminology that is used in this RFC: